vedagiriindusree/SGD-Classifier/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import Necessary Libraries and Load Data.
+1.Import Necessary Libraries and Load iris Data set

+2.Create a DataFrame from the Dataset

+3.Add Target Labels to the DataFrame

+4.Split Data into Features (X) and Target (y)

-2. Split Dataset into Training and Testing Sets.
+5.Split Data into Training and Testing Sets

-3. Train the Model Using Stochastic Gradient Descent (SGD).
+6.Initialize the SGDClassifier Model

-4. Make Predictions and Evaluate Accuracy.
+7.Train the Model on Training Data

+8.Make Predictions on Test Data

+9.Evaluate Accuracy of Predictions

-5. Generate Confusion Matrix
+10.Generate and Display Confusion Matrix

+11.Generate and Display Classification Report
 ## Program // Output:
 ```
 /*